- Data publishing workshop: 4 June – 6 June 2019

 - Fellowship: 10 June – 9 August 2019

-EDI-hosted data publishing workshop: The fellowship is preceded by a in-person data publishing workshop at the University of New Mexico in Albuquerque (June 4 – June 6, 2019), during which the fellows learn about data cleaning and formatting, metadata content, the Ecological Metadata Language (EML) and how to create EML using the R programming environment.
+The fellowship was preceded by an in-person data publishing workshop at the University of New Mexico in Albuquerque, NM (June 4 – June 6, 2019), during which the fellows learned about data cleaning and formatting, metadata content, the Ecological Metadata Language (EML) and how to create EML using the R programming environment.
 Furthermore, the fellows will be instructed on how to archive data packages in the EDI data repository.

 Host sites and on-site mentors for training program

 - Adirondack Ecological Center, State University of New York College of Environmental Science and Forestry: “Adirondack Long-Term Ecological Monitoring Program Data – Wildlife, Habitat and Ecosystem Fellowship.”
 Mentor: Stacy McNulty (firstname.lastname@example.org); Location: Newcomb, NY.
 Fellow: Maureen Lynch

 - Baruch Institute of Coastal Ecology and Forest Science, Field Station, Clemson University: “Long-term forestry and wildlife dynamics data.”
 Mentor: Dr. Skip J. Van Bloem (email@example.com); Location: Georgetown, SC.
 Fellow: Vanessa Bailey

 - Flathead Lake Biological Station, University of Montana: “Long-term hydrological, water quality and meteorological data from a suite of environmental sensors on a wild and scenic river floodplain in northwest Montana.”
 Mentor: Dr. Robert O. Hall (firstname.lastname@example.org); Location: Polson, MT.
 Fellow: Amalia Handler